JennToo/altgo-us/content/pages/legal.md

-Once you've updated your birth certificate, bring your <u>updated birth certificate</u> **and** <u>doctor's letter indicating medical transition</u> to the [DMV on Church Street in Huntsville][4].
-Most DMVs cannot update your marker, but this office is known to work and several people have successfully updated their markers at this location.
-The office has been known to reject people who don't bring both the doctor's letter and the updated birth certificate.
+Once you've updated your birth certificate, bring your <u>updated birth certificate</u> **and** <u>doctor's letter indicating medical transition</u> to the [Madison County Service Center DMV][6] (recommended) or [DMV on Church Street in Huntsville][4] (not recommended).
+Most DMVs cannot update your marker, but these offices are known to work and several people have successfully updated their markers at these locations.
+The offices have been known to reject people who don't bring both the doctor's letter and the updated birth certificate.